 Wet panel carriers, plus more on pochade boxes

 Ever wonder how to carry those wet paintings around after a day of plein air painting?
-Never fear, that’s why wet panel carriers were invented. :-) There are a number of commercially available boxes designed with interior slots to hold a few wet panels at a time.
-Raymar is well known among plein air painters for their lightweight and moderately priced wet panel carrier made out of corrugated plastic.
+Never fear, that's why wet panel carriers were invented. :-) There are a number of commercially available boxes designed with interior slots to hold a few wet panels at a time.
+Raymar is well knownamong plein air painters for their lightweight and moderately priced wet panel carrier made out of corrugated plastic.

 But with very little time, ingenuity, and even less cash, it’s easy to make your own, even if you aren’t into gagetry or woodworking.
 The folks on the WetCanvas plein air forum have discussed this topic endlessly.
 Here are a few of the solutions I’ve bookmarked: